There are two basic tasks you must complete to get the BIG-IP Controller installed and set up.

 In addition to these two basic tasks, you can perform the following tasks:

 If you purchased a hardware-based redundant system, you also received one fail-over cable to connect the two controller units together (network-based redundant systems do not require a fail-over cable).
-Additionally, if you purchased a US BIG/ip Controller that supports encryption, you receive the F-Secure SSH Client manual, published by Data Fellows.
+Additionally, if you purchase a US BIG-IP Controller that supports encryption, you receive the F-Secure SSH Client manual, published by Data Fellows.

 If you plan on doing remote administration from your own PC workstation as most users do, we recommend that you have your workstation already in place.
 Keep in mind that the First-Time Boot utility prompts you to enter your workstation's IP address when you set up remote administrative access.